mvdh7/calkulate/docs/dissociation.md

 The [alkalinity solvers](../solvers) need values for the stoichiometric dissociation constant for each equilibrium that is active over the titration pH range in order to solve for alkalinity.
 These are collated in a dict called `eqConstants`, to conveniently pass this information into the solver functions.
 The dict can be generated using the function of the same name in the `dissociation` module, or you can assemble your own manually.

-All stoichiometric equilibrium constants are on the Free pH scale unless otherwise specified, and are valid only at a pressure of ~1 atm.
+All stoichiometric equilibrium constants are on the Free pH scale (as defined by [ZW01](../references/#ZW01)), and are valid only at a pressure of ~1 atm, unless otherwise specified.

 ---